 The Shine Network Institute

-The Shine Network Institute is an Indigenous owned and operated not-for-profit organization offering professional development, advocacy, consulting, and mentorship for Indigenous women in the film, television and media sector.
+The Shine Network Institute (TSNI) is an Indigenous not-for-profit organization providing professional development programs, advocacy, and mentorship, for Indigenous women in the film, television and media sector.
+TSNI is committed to knowledge gathering and knowledge sharing, understanding that culturally informed research practices will deepen our understanding of the needs within the communities we serve.

 “We must uplift, protect and celebrate the voices and perspectives of Indigenous women.
 There are too few of us working behind and in front of the camera.
 Those you read about are doing incredible and important work yet represent less than 1% of Canadian content creators receiving funding.
 When that changes we will witness a monumental shift in our collective narrative and we will all be better for it.”Jennifer Podemski, Founder and CEO